Pradumnasaraf/DevOps/Kubernetes/README.md

 ### Worker Node

 - **Kubelet**: It is the entry point to the Kubernetes cluster.
-Help us comunicating with diffent objects in the Cluster
+Help us communicate with different objects in the Cluster
-- **Kube Proxy**: Maintains network rules on node, that allow network communication to your Pods from network sessions inside or outside of your cluster.
+- **Kube Proxy**: Maintains network rules on the node, that allow network communication to your Pods from network sessions inside or outside of your cluster.
-- **Container Runtime** - Like Docker, ContainerD, etc. Which actually runns the container
+- **Container Runtime** - Like Docker, ContainerD, etc. Which runs the container

 #### Imperative Vs Declarative

-- Imperative - When we give command though CLI to run pod/deplyment.
+- Imperative - When we give a command through CLI to run pod/deployment.
 For eg: `kubectl run nginx --image=nginx`

-- Declrative - Creating deployment though YAML file.
+- Declarative - Creating deployment through YAML file.

 #### Namespaces

-- Isolated environment to the tems.
-In this we can group resouces seprately like database.
+- Isolated environment for the teams.
+In this, we can group resources separately like a database.
 Also, great for running different versions of the app.

-We can create namespace by
+We can create a namespace by

 ```
 kubectl create namespace <name>
 kubectl create namespace dev
 ```

-#### Lables and selectors
+#### Labels and selectors

-Lables are for identification
+Labels are for identification

 #### Pod Lifecycle